international YOUTH EDUCATION & SPORTS FOUNDATION

 The Hinsey Family

-After graduating in 2002, Simeon began working in the media industry and married Stephanie, who was an elementary school teacher, several months later.
-Over the next few years, they would both graduate with their master's degrees in Educational Administration (Stephanie) and Sport Management (Simeon).
-Stephanie would then move into a new role as Assistant Principal at Elmdale Elementary in Springdale, while Simeon returned to JBU as Sports Information Director and Director of Intramurals.
-During this time, they would welcome two sons, Sammie and Seth, to their family.
+After graduating in 2002, Simeon began working in the media industry, and he and Stephanie married later that year.
+Stephanie began her career as an elementary school teacher, while Simeon continued building his professional path in media, athletics, and higher education.
+In the years that followed, both earned master’s degrees—Stephanie in Educational Administration and Simeon in Sport Management.
+Stephanie later became Assistant Principal at Elmdale Elementary in Springdale, while Simeon returned to JBU as Sports Information Director and Director of Intramurals.
+During that season of life, they also welcomed their two sons, Sammie and Seth.

-Simeon spent six years working for JBU before transitioning to the University of Arkansas in Fayetteville where he began pursuing his doctoral degree in Recreation and Sport Management.
-While pursuing his degree, he began working for the Razorback women's basketball program in several roles including interim assistant women's basketball coach for the 2014-15 season.
-Simeon completed his doctoral degree in December 2015, and at that time, he felt the call on his life to leave his position at the U of A to found the iYes Foundation, with the ultimate mission of investing in the lives of young people in Northwest Arkansas and The Bahamas through education and sports.
+After six years at JBU, Simeon transitioned to the University of Arkansas, where he pursued a doctoral degree in Recreation and Sport Management.
+While completing his studies, he worked with the Razorback women’s basketball program in several roles, including serving as interim assistant women’s basketball coach during the 2014–15 season.
+Simeon completed his doctoral degree in December 2015 and soon after felt called to launch the iYes Foundation as a vehicle to serve young people in Northwest Arkansas and The Bahamas.